hannamw/hannamw.github.io/resume/index.md

 - BA with Honors, Linguistics; GPA: 3.96

 ### Publications
+- Michael Hanna, Roberto Zamparelli, and David Marecek.
+2023. **The Functional Relevance of Probed Information: A Case Study**.
+European Association of Computational Linguistics (*to appear*)
+- Michael Hanna, Federico Pedeni, Alessandro Suglia, Alberto Testoni, and Raffaella Bernardi.
+2022. [**ACT-Thor: A Controlled Benchmark for Embodied Action Understanding in Simulated Environments**](https://aclanthology.org/2022.coling-1.495.pdf).
+In Proceedings of the 29th International Conference on Computational Linguistics, Gyeongju, Republic of Korea.
+International Committee on Computational Linguistics.
 - Michael Hanna and Ondrej Bojar.
-2021. <a href='https://www.statmt.org/wmt21/pdf/2021.wmt-1.59.pdf'><b>A Fine-Grained Investigation of BERTScore</b></a>.
+2021. [**A Fine-Grained Investigation of BERTScore**](https://www.statmt.org/wmt21/pdf/2021.wmt-1.59.pdf).
 In Proceedings of the Sixth Conference on Machine Translation.
 Punta Cana, Dominican Republic (Online).
 Association for Computational Linguistics
 - Michael Hanna and David Marecek.
-2021. <a href='https://aclanthology.org/2021.blackboxnlp-1.20/'><b>Investigating BERT's Knowledge of Hypernymy through Prompting</b></a>.
+2021. [**Investigating BERT's Knowledge of Hypernymy through Prompting**](https://aclanthology.org/2021.blackboxnlp-1.20/).
 In Proceedings of the Fourth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP.
 Punta Cana, Dominican Republic.
 Association for Computational Linguistics

 ### Experience